Trismegiste/Php-Is-Magic/README.md

 ## Reflection

-Long time ago, in a far far away galaxy I coded with c++ and RTTI was not in the standard.
+Long time ago, in a far far away galaxy I was coding with VC++ and RTTI was not in the standard.
 Later, Java has reflection but very slow compared to its average speed.
 Now PHP has reflection and not much slower than its average "slowness".
 Using it is not an issue.